Xyclade/MachineLearning/Readme.md

 As you can see the highest weights are given to emails which almost instantly got a follow up email response, whereas the lowest weights are given to emails with very long timeframes.
 This allows for emails with a very low frequency to still be rated as very important based on the timeframe in which they were sent.
 With this we have 2 features: the amount of emails from a sender ```mailsGroupedBySender```, and the weight of emails that belong to an existing thread ```threadGroupedWithWeights```.

-Let's continue with the next feature, as we want to base our ranking values on as much features as possible.
+Let's continue with the next feature, as we want to base our ranking values on as many features as possible.
 This next feature will be based on the weight ranking that we just computed.
 The idea is that new emails with different subjects will arrive.
 However, chances are that they contain keywords that are similar to earlier received important subjects.
 This will allow us to rank emails as important before a thread (multiple messages with the same subject) was started.
 For that we specify the weight of the keywords to be the weight of the subject in which the term occurred.
 If this term occurred in multiple threads, we take the highest weight as the leading one.

 There is one issue with this feature, which are stop words.
 Luckily we have a stop words file that allows us to remove (most) english stop words for now.
 However, when designing your own system you should take into account that multiple languages can occur, thus you should remove stop words for all languages that can occur in the system.
 Additionally you might need to be careful with removing stop words from different languages, as some words may have different meanings among the different languages.
 As for now we stick with removing English stop words.
 The code for this feature is as follows: